Texas Instruments Incorporated (TXN) Just Got Our Attention

 Sponsored

+The average price from analysts is $171.74, which is $3.75 above the current price.
 TXN currently public float of 905.67M and currently shorts hold a 2.01% ratio of that float.
-Today, the average trading volume of TXN was 5.81M shares.
+Today, the average trading volume of TXN was 5.86M shares.

 TXN’s Market Performance

-TXN stocks went up by 0.80% for the week, with a monthly drop of -2.34% and a quarterly performance of -11.02%, while its annual performance rate touched -14.89%.
-The volatility ratio for the week stands at 2.63% while the volatility levels for the past 30 days are set at 3.37% for Texas Instruments Incorporated.
-The simple moving average for the period of the last 20 days is 3.91% for TXN stocks with a simple moving average of -3.37% for the last 200 days.
+TXN stocks went up by 3.20% for the week, with a monthly jump of 7.22% and a quarterly performance of -8.20%, while its annual performance rate touched -12.61%.
+The volatility ratio for the week stands at 3.06% while the volatility levels for the past 30 days are set at 3.26% for Texas Instruments Incorporated.
+The simple moving average for the period of the last 20 days is 6.98% for TXN stocks with a simple moving average of -0.07% for the last 200 days.

 Analysts’ Opinion of TXN